How To Determine Your Skin Type

 - Sensitive skin varies widely from person to person but is often characterized by visible redness and dryness.
 Sensitive skin may not always show visible signs and may simply have feelings of discomfort.

-Determining your skin type can be a daunting task, but luckily, we’re here to help!
-Read on to learn three ways to help you determine your skin type.
+Trying to identify which one you are can seem confusing, but we’re here to help!
+Read on to learn two ways to help you determine your skin type at home.

 1. THE BARE-FACE METHOD

-An easy way to determine your skin type is to take note of visible signs on your bare skin.
+An easy way to determine your skin type is to carefully study your bare skin.
 You can start by washing your face with our mild foaming cleanser.
 Then, gently pat dry with a soft towel and refrain from applying any skincare products.
 After 25-30 minutes, observe your skin.
 What does it look like?
 Does it appear shiny on your cheeks and t-zone?
-You might have oily skin or does your skin feel tight and have flaky areas?
+You might have oily skin.
+Or, does your skin feel tight and have flaky areas?
 Your skin is likely dry.
 If you see an unbalanced mix of oiliness and dryness, you most likely have combination skin.

 2. THE BLOTTING SHEET METHOD